Galunggung

 For the first time since 1982 after eruptions finished and conditions seemed normal, on February 12, 2012, the status was upgraded to Alert based on changes in conditions.

-On 28 May 2012, it was lowered from 2 back to 1 (On a scale of 1–4).
+On May 28, 2012, it was lowered from 2 back to 1 (on a scale of 1–4).

 1822 eruption

-Galunggung had its first historical eruption in 1822 that produced pyroclastic flows and lahars that killed 4,011 people.
+Galunggung had its first historically documented eruption in 1822.
+It produced pyroclastic flows and lahars that killed 4,011 people.